+Understanding the tax and accounting requirements in Australia is essential for remaining compliant.
 Boasting one of the world’s most lucrative and stable economies, and a high GDP per capita, it is little wonder why so many foreign investors choose to start a company in Australia.
 The country is an economic powerhouse and offers entrepreneurs untapped earnings potential.
-However, like in any other country the books need to be kept in order, so you must understand accounting and tax requirements in Australia.
+Australia’s business compliance is managed by the Australian Taxation Office (ATO) and the Australian Securities and Investments Commission (ASIC), which regulate tax reporting, corporate governance, and financial disclosures.

-Accounting Standards in Australia | In Australia, the accounting standards are primarily governed by the Australian Accounting Standards Board (AASB).
+What Are The Accounting Standards in Australia? | In Australia, the accounting standards are primarily governed by the Australian Accounting Standards Board (AASB).
 These standards are largely based on the International Financial Reporting Standards (IFRS) set by the International Accounting Standards Board (IASB), with some additional modifications specific to Australian circumstances. |

-Corporate Tax Rate in Australia | All legal entities are subject to a 30% rate on taxable income, with SME’s subject to a reduced rate of 25%. |
+What Is The Corporate Tax Rate in Australia? | All legal entities are subject to a 30% rate on taxable income, with SME’s subject to a reduced rate of 25%. |

 Australian Value Added Tax Rate | Australia applies a standard goods and services tax (GST) rate of 10%. |

-Dividend Tax Rate in Australia | Dividends to parent companies are exempt if corporate tax is paid.
+What Is The Dividend Tax Rate in Australia? | Dividends to parent companies are exempt if corporate tax is paid.
 Interest to foreign entities incurs 10% withholding tax. |

 If you incorporate a company in Australia, you conduct business in Australia that is managed in the country, or you conduct business in the country have Australian resident shareholders, then your company is considered to be resident in Australia.